Dealman/A3DTools/README.md

 # ArmA 3 EDEN Tools
 This is a plugin I made for ArmA 3's new 3D Editor - EDEN.
-It's main purpose is to make life easier when working with the Exile mod.
+Its main purpose is to make life easier when working with the Exile mod.
 It will generate code for you in a copy and paste format.

 # Current Features
 | Feature  | Description |